Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2>👫 An Enneagram 5 in relationships</h2>

 In relationships, individuals with a Type 5 personality may struggle with emotional intimacy and vulnerability.
-They may also have a tendency to withdraw or become emotionally distant.
+They may also tend to withdraw or become emotionally distant.
 However, with patience, understanding, and communication, individuals with a Type 5 personality can learn to develop deeper and more meaningful relationships.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>